iip-ecosphere/platform/platform/examples/examples.python/README.md

 ## Desirable

-Explaining slides, may be a video.
+* Explaining slides, may be a video.
+* Explicit Python dependencies to be considered during automated Container generation.